MedTechChain/tools/README.md

     * `peer0.healpoint.nl` - localhost:10051
     * `peer0.lifecare.nl` - localhost:11051

+### Deploying a new Chaincode version

+Before any deployiment using `cc-deploy.sh`, make sure to set the vairables in the `.env` to new unique values (version and sequence).

 ### Chaincode Development - Chaincode as a Service
 TODO: Coming soon

 ### Clean Hyperledger Fabric Infrastructure
+1. Start/stop infra using the `infra-start.sh`/`infra-stop.sh`
-1. Run `infra-down.sh` to clean the environment.
+1. Run `infra-down.sh` for a full clean

 ### Known problems